What sets these two routes of finance apart, and which one is best for you?

 Making sure you have the funding you need in place is a large part of why moving house is considered one of life’s most stressful procedures.
 On top of packing and physically moving to a new home, you need to cover a wide variety of costs, from solicitor fees to the deposit on your new house.
 If you are buying a house, you’ll need to have a look at the different types of mortgages that would be available to you.
 You can check this Link Source to learn more.

 In order to help themselves through the costs of buying a house, most people opt for a mortgage.
+There are different types of mortgages with different benefits.
+For example, if you are a veteran you can learn more about VA loans at a website like The Wendy Thompson Team, for example.
 This is of course the obvious way to make a new home affordable in the long term, but what about the finance you need to produce in the short term?
 That’s where bridging loans come in.

 More and more people are exploring bridging loan rates to help bridge the gap between buying and selling a property.
 But what makes them so different from mortgages?

 In many ways, bridging loans follow the same processing route as a mortgage.
 In fact, in the loan paperwork they are often referred to as a mortgage.
 However, there are plenty of factors that set bridging loans apart from more traditional mortgages.
 For example:

 - Bridge Loans are usually arranged to suit short term financial requirements, starting at one day and lasting up to a maximum of 18 months.
 Mortgages, on the other hand, are arranged over a much longer period of time, usually with a minimum term of 5 years.

 - Bridging loans can be arranged for a wide variety of property and land purchases, no matter their condition.
 Meanwhile, mortgages are generally arranged exclusively on habitable property and cannot be used for land purchases.